 BOCA Tacos y Tequila’s salsas are made fresh daily, and each flavor is a unique fusion of color and ingredients.
 They’ve featured cranberry salsa with chile morita, Sriracha and goat cheese salsa, and honey, chipotle and avocado salsa.
 Don’t forget their chips are fried-to-order on this whopper of a plate!

 At Calle Tepa, you can purchase a basket of chips for $1.99 and salsa it up to your heart’s content.
 Their salsa bar carries staples such as mild or hot, red and green salsa, garlic habanero, and chipotle.

 Hit them up for Happy Hour from 3-6 p.m. and enjoy $5 margaritas and $3.50 drafts.

 For more information, visit calletepa.com.

-Don’t be chicken, order at the register.
-Then help yourself at their chip and salsa bar.
+Order at the register, then help yourself at their chip and salsa bar.
 Though the salsa bar lacks variety, the chips are plentiful and unlimited.
 If you’re a fan of jalapeños, there are plenty to come by.